 The course tutors have made this a truly great experience – learning while having fun in a non-judgemental environment!

-“I needed to join the rest of the population and become IT literate.
+“I needed to join the rest of the population in becoming IT literate.
 I heard so many positive comments about the course I realised it was exactly what I needed.
 The course content has all been beneficial, but for me the social aspect of learning has been the best part!
-After spending so many years as a carer, it can be daunting to step out into a learning environment, but the course tutors have made this a truly great experience – learning while having fun in a non-judgemental environment!
+After spending so many years as a carer, it can be daunting to step out into a learning environment, but the course tutors have made this a truly great experience.

 Jean Kelly, aged 54 from Runcorn

-Learner from Halton Borough Council Adult Learning Centre
+Learner with Halton Borough Council Adult Learning Centre

-Jean had never used a computer before this course.
-His confidence and self-esteem were low and she was scared of using her husband’s work computer in case she would break it or lose any of her husband’s work.
+Jean had never used a computer before this course, and her confidence and self-esteem were low.
+Jean was scared of using her husband’s work computer in case she would break it or lose any of her husband’s work.
 Jean said she did not believe in herself and she was “too old” to learn.

-Jean was given a personalised lesson plan which would outline her objectives for each session and a challenge for her to complete.
+Jean was given a personalised lesson plan which outlined her objectives for each session and a challenge for her to complete.
 Also, a list of tasks was provided for her to take control of her own learning and be able to evaluate what she has done and achieved.

 “Absolutely brilliant.
 Great group, great tutor.
 I felt 100% supported to learn and looked forward to every class”

-Jean was given individual support with the help of Include-IT Mersey Digital Champion Annette Summer, and has enjoyed working in a small class and having some one-t-one support to help her remember demonstrations that she has observed in the lesson.
+Jean was given individual support with the help of Include-IT Mersey Digital Champion Annette Summer, and has enjoyed working in a small class and having some one-to-one support to help her remember demonstrations that she has observed in the lesson.